-Request for New Application / Enhancement W This document permits a business unit, other departments or auditors to initiate the process of requesting a new application or an enhancement to an existing application.
-Product Retirement Plan W Provides detailed instructions for retirement of a system or application, and describes how the hardware, software, data, and documentation associated with the application will be detached from production and archived or migrated.
+Form Name Туре Description Certificate of Compliance and Acceptance of Deliverable W Deliverables provided by outside contractors and developers in accordance with a task order or purchase order, but can be used in any situation where you wish to review the status of deliverables by internal organizations on a given project.
+The Certificate of Compliance is generally used to accept and validate project.
+Request for New Application / Enhancement M. This document permits a business unit, other departments or auditors to initiate the process of requesting a new application or an enhancement to an existing application.
+Product Retirement Plan M Provides detailed instructions for retirement of a system or application, and describes how the hardware, software, data, and documentation associated with the application will be detached from production and archived or migrated.
 Global Application Support Summary W The Global Application Support Summary provides a vehicle to record critical design, development, production support, Infrastructure, and security data on all applications.
 The information recorded herein is used to update any IT applications defining your application environment.
-Developer Knowledge Transfer Report W The Developer Knowledge Transfer Report provides a vehicle for conveying details about a system or application for production support developers.

-4 Detailed Explanation of Forms and Templates
+3 Detailed Explanation of Forms and Templates

-4.1 Introduction
+3.1 Introduction